Uplands School

 Uplands Sixth Form provides a holistic programme of study for young people with a range of cognition and learning, communication, social, sensory or physical needs, including medical needs.
 We aim to provide challenging, relevant and fun learning experiences which support individual progression and, of vital importance, prepare our young people for adulthood.

-Each of our students in the Sixth Form will have a programme of study built to meet their individual needs but which will be broadly in line with one of our 3 distinct pathways (pre-formal, semi-formal and formal).
-We aim to ensure that by getting to know a young person’s skills and aspirations we can make sure that:
+Each of our students in the 6th form will have a programme of study built to meet their individual needs and Personal Learning Goals, which are broadly in line with one of 3 distinct pathways (pre-formal, informal and semi-formal).

 • Each pathway provides a curriculum that is broad, has depth, is relevant to both life outcomes and student needs and is intended to prepare students for the next stage in their life.